GeoNode/documentation/usage/managing_maps/exploring_maps/options_menu.rst

 Saving a map
 ------------

-| Once all the customizations have been carried out, you can *Save* your map by clicking on the :guilabel:`SAVE AS` option of the *Map Options Menu*.
+| Once all the customizations have been carried out, you can *Save* your map by clicking on the :guilabel:`Save` option of the *Menu*.
+| Click :guilabel:`Save` again under the Save options.

+|You could create a new map from the existing view by clicking :guilabel:`Save As..`.
 | A new popup window will open.

 .. figure:: img/saving_map.png